 Wonderlic : Should you take a sample test?

 Most people outside of the NFL haven’t heard of the Wonderlic test, but with player’s scores recently making headlines, perhaps you want to find out what your Wonderlic score might be by taking a sample test?
-The full Wonderlic test is expensive enough that you might need an instant cash loan, so you should know what you’re getting yourself into when you have a Wonderlic score in-hand.
+The full Wonderlic test is expensive enough that you might need an fast cash loan, so you should know what you’re getting yourself into when you have a Wonderlic score in-hand.

 The Wonderlic Personnel Test